-Disney Junior Jingle Jam (Storybook Circus): Disney loves a dance party!
+Disney Junior Jingle Jam (Cosmic Ray’s Starlight Cafe): Disney loves a dance party!
 This one features Disney Junior characters, including Vampirina, Fancy Nancy, Timon, and Doc McStuffins.
-The nice thing about this one is that it is targeted towards little ones AND it is covered (which is great if it is rainy).
+The nice thing about this one is that it is targeted towards little ones AND it is inside (which is great if it is rainy).

 - 7 p.m. – midnight